 When Should a Trial of SCS Be Considered in a Person with Chronic Pain?

-Spinal cord stimulation is recommended for patients with chronic pain that has persisted for over 3 months and has failed to resolve with other treatments like physical therapy, injections, and medication management.
+Spinal cord stimulation is recommended for patients with chronic pain that has persisted for over 6 months to 1 year and has failed to resolve with other treatments like physical therapy, injections, and medication management.

 SCS is also suggested for situations when surgery is not likely to help, or when surgery has already failed.
 For example, patients with chronic neck pain who have undergone a failed cervical spine surgery may benefit from using a spinal cord stimulator.
 Several recent studies have also shown that patients with axial low back pain with or without leg pain may find pain relief by using a spinal cord stimulator.

 In specific cases, such as patients with CRPS, it is recommended SCS be used even sooner because the success rates drop significantly if pain persists for longer than a year.
-That’s because the pain pathways become rewired in people with CRPS for more than one or two years, making it more difficult to reverse the condition.
+This occurs when the pain pathways become rewired in individuals with CRPS for over 1-2 years, making it much more difficult to reverse or improve the condition.

 However, each patient should undergo an SCS trial before implanting the device to ensure that the treatment provides them with pain relief.